DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 DeutschMeister

-All 5 reading parts in exact DTZ/telc B1 format – with explanations and progress tracking.
+All 5 reading parts in the exact DTZ/telc B1 format – with explanations and progress tracking.

 deutsch-meister-app.com →

-The reading section in the DTZ consists of 5 parts (Part 1–5).
-Each part tests a different reading skill: catalogs (part 1), advertisements (part 2), newspaper articles (part 3), informational brochures (part 4), and gap text in a letter (part 5).
-There are 25 tasks in total.
+The reading part of the DTZ consists of 5 parts (Part 1–5).
+Each part tests a different reading competence: catalogs (Part 1), advertisements (Part 2), newspaper articles (Part 3), informational brochures (Part 4), and gap text in a letter (Part 5).
+In total, there are 25 tasks.

-45 minutes are allocated for the reading section.
-Important: The time for reading and writing is not separated – there are 75 minutes total for both modules.
-You manage the time yourself.
+For the reading part, 45 minutes are allocated.
+Important: The time for reading and writing is not separated – there are 75 minutes for both modules together.
+You allocate the time yourself.

 No. For most tasks, skimming (getting an overview) or scanning (targeted searching) is sufficient.
-Reading every sentence wastes unnecessary time and does not increase accuracy.
+Reading every sentence unnecessarily costs time and does not increase the error rate.

-The texts correspond to level A2–B1.
+The texts correspond to the level A2–B1.
 They are everyday texts: advertisements, letters, informational brochures, short newspaper articles – nothing academic.
-The topics come from the everyday life of migrants in Germany.
+The topics come from the everyday lives of migrants in Germany.

 Yes – and it is better than leaving an answer blank.
-No points are deducted for wrong answers.
+No points are deducted for a wrong answer.
 If you are unsure: eliminate obviously wrong options and choose from the remaining ones.
 This statistically improves the result.

 Yes.
-Reading is combined with listening in the overall evaluation.
-Together they form a partial result that helps determine the certificate level.
-If your reading + listening only reaches A2, the overall certificate can be A2 – even if writing and speaking were B1.
+Reading is included in the overall assessment along with listening.
+Together they form a partial result that determines the certificate level.
+If your reading + listening only results in A2, the overall certificate can be A2 – even if writing and speaking were B1.

 Ready to test yourself?

-On DeutschMeister you will find all 5 reading parts in the exact DTZ/telc B1 format – with explanations of correct answers and progress tracking.
+On DeutschMeister, you will find all 5 reading parts in the exact DTZ/telc B1 format – with explanations for correct answers and progress tracking.

 To the exercises